-That said, for certain populations it may not be safe to take pre-workout.
-Those with medical conditions must consult a doctor before taking any pre-workout supplement.
+That said, for certain populations, it may not be safe to take pre-workout.
+For example, those with medical conditions must consult a doctor before taking any pre-workout supplement.

 What is in pre-workout that causes itching?

 A popular pre-workout ingredient is beta-alanine.
-This amino acid has been found to significantly reduce fatigue and enhance athletic performance.
+This amino acid has been found to reduce fatigue and enhance athletic performance significantly.

 However, it does appear to cause sensations of burning, itching and tingling.
 It is thought that the acid interacts with receptors found in skin neurons which causes these sensations.